bgoucher16/SNHU-CS499/README.md

 **Databases**

-Link to full write up <a href="https://github.com/bgoucher16/SNHU-CS499/tree/main/CS%20499%20Databases"> Click here </a>
+Link to source code <a href="https://github.com/bgoucher16/SNHU-CS499/tree/main/CS%20499%20Databases"> Click here </a>

 For the database, I wanted to use the same file from the Software Reverse Engineering class but instead of a little hashmap that was about 6 lines long and held 5 different clients I knew I could make something so much better.
 For the database I used MongoDB as it was what I was more comfortable with using it Python, also because of being able to use PyMongo.
 Then came the structuring of how each part of it was going to be connected.